Frying food can increase the number of calories you consume. Frying with certain types of oils may also pose health risks.

 - Rice bran oil

-Unfortunately, they are commonly used by restaurants, as they tend to be cheaper.
-Not only should you avoid these oils for deep frying, you should try to avoid them altogether.
+Unfortunately, these oils are commonly used by restaurants, as they tend to be cheaper.
+Nevertheless, you should avoid these oils for deep frying.

 You may also want to consider some alternative cooking methods, including: